AriFordsham/GHCWiki/faq.md

 You should use the `-#include` option to bring the correct prototype into scope (see [Section 4.10.5, “Options affecting the C compiler (if applicable)”](http://www.haskell.org/ghc/docs/latest/html/users_guide/options-phases.html#options-C-compiler)).

-## My program that uses a really large heap crashes on Windows.

-For utterly horrible reasons, programs that use more than 128Mb of heap won't work when compiled dynamically on Windows (they should be fine statically compiled).

 ## GHC doesn't like filenames containing +.